ehlerorngard/liri-node-app/README.md

 # liri-node-app

-This is an app is a very basic command-line language interpretation and recognition interface, which can return twitter, movie, and music data.
+This is an app is a very basic command-line language-interpretation and -recognition interface, which can return twitter, movie, and music data.

-This app is available from my GitHub account at https://github.com/ehlerorngard/liri-node-app.

 ### Prerequisites

-You'll need node package manager.
+You'll need node and node package manager.

 ### Installing